neuml/paperai/README.md

 Python 3.6+ is supported

 ## Building a model
-paperai indexes models previously build with [paperetl](https://github.com/neuml/paperetl). paperai currently supports querying SQLite databases.
+paperai indexes models previously built with [paperetl](https://github.com/neuml/paperetl). paperai currently supports querying SQLite databases.

 To build an index for a SQLite articles database: